BenGhent/FTC-2020-Game-Changers/README.md

   - [ ] Make compatable with Teleop
   - [ ] Add reference images (the ones under the goals and outer walls)

+   ##Multi-Thread

+   This year we have opted to go with a different approach to dealing with bugs, Multi-Threading.
+What Multi-Threading allows us to do is run our CV program in the background so that if and when it gets stuck on a task, it is not hindering our abinity to still move and controll the robot.
+We are using multi-threading mainly for our CV program.

   # Overall Things

   ## Things to do